joergboe/testframework/doc/manpage.md

 globstar: The pattern ** used in a path-name expansion context will match all files and zero or more directories and sub-directories.
 If the pattern is followed by a /, only directories and sub-directories match

+If a test case requires the execution of a command that fails intentionally, you should use one of the functions: echoExecuteAndIntercept          - echo command and parameters; execute command guarded; return value in TTTT_result echoExecuteAndIntercept2,
+echoExecuteInterceptAndSuccess,  - echo command and parameters; execute command guarded; return value in TTTT_result;
+                                   expect cmd success set failure otherwise echoExecuteInterceptAndError,    - echo command and parameters; execute command guarded; return value in TTTT_result;
+                                   expect cmd error set failure otherwise executeAndLog                    - echo command and parameters; execute command guarded; return value in TTTT_result;
+                                 - save command output into file executeLogAndSuccess             - echo command and parameters; execute command guarded; return value in TTTT_result;
+                                   save command output into file; expect cmd success set failure otherwise executeLogAndError               - echo command and parameters; execute command guarded; return value in TTTT_result;
+                                   save command output into file; expect cmd error set failure otherwise compileAndIntercept, compileInterceptAndSuccess, compileInterceptAndError, submitJobAndIntercept.

 ## Test Case Result Failures and Errors
 To signal an failure in a test case set the failure condition with function setFailure.
 This prevents further test step functions from execution.

-If a test case function is returns a non zero return code the case is couted as error.
+If a test case function is returns a non zero return code the case is counted as error.

 To signal the success of a test case just leave the function with success 'return 0'.

 The test frame environment atempts to execute the test finalization functions in case of error and in case of failure.

-## Skip Test Cases
+## Skip Test Cases - Category Control
-A test case os a test suite is skipped if the function skip is called during initialization phase of the artifact.
+A test case or a test suite is skipped if the function skip is called during initialization phase of the artifact.

-Alternatively the existence of an file SKIP in the Test Case/Suite directory inhibits this Case/Suite (all variants).
+This function sets the property TTPRN_skip to true.

-A test case is skipped if the property TTPRN_skip is defined.
+A test case is skipped if the property TTPRN_skip is defined ant true.
 This property may be set :
-- In the initialization or preparation phase of an test collection variant - this disables all cases of this collection variant
 - In the initialization or preparation phase of an test suite variant - this disables all cases of this suite variant
 - In the initialization phase of an test case (variant) - this disables only one case variant

+Alternatively the existence of an file SKIP in the Test Case/Suite directory inhibits the execution of all variants of the Case/Suite.

+The function 'setCategory' defines the categories of a Test Case or Test Suite.
+If the function 'setCategory' is not called during
+Case or Suite initialization, the artifact has the default category 'default'.
+If the function 'setCategory' is called with an empty parameter list, all catagories are cleaned.
+The categories are checked before the Case- or Suite- preparation is executed.
+The run-categories of the a test run can be defined with command line parameter -c|--category VALUE.
+The run-categories are considered to be patterns.
+If one of the run-category pattern matches any of the categories of the artifact, the Case/Suite is executed.
+Otherwise it is skipped.
+A test Case or Suite without a defined categorie is always executed independently from the run-categories.
+If no run-category pattern is entered, all Cases and Suite are executed, regardless of the defined categories.
+If the run-caegory 'default' is specified, all Cases and Suites are executed that have no explicit category set.

 ## Sequence Control